alexmacarthur/macarthur-me-gatsby/src/posts/blog-for-your-own-sake.md

 ## Skip Draft Mode, Punch “Publish”

 Quit fretting about your word count, outline, humor, or lack of experience.
 Stop caring about your readers so much that you’re too paralyzed to make a move.
 Jot down your jumbled, incoherent thoughts, _ship_ them, and clean them up later if you need.
-There’s a thing I heard Chris Coyier say when encouraging people to blog: “write the post you’d Google to find.”
+There’s a thing I saw Chris Coyier tweet out once:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Write the article you wish you found when you googled something.</p>&mdash; Chris Coyier (@chriscoyier) <a href="https://twitter.com/chriscoyier/status/925081793576837120?ref_src=twsrc%5Etfw">October 30, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I like that.
 Write for your _own_ stake.
 You’ll be better off for it, and others will too.